seykron/cv/src/cv.en.markdown

 ### Globant (2009 - 2013)

-My next job was at Globant, another HR consulting company.
+My next job was for Globant, another HR consulting company.
 I worked as web developer for JWT, a media agency specializing in marketing and communication.
 The project consisted of a complete re-engineering of a content management system.
 The product was a content manager to organize digital content like documents, images and videos.
-It was designed to allow the agency customize the application for different customers.
+It was designed to allow the agency to customize the application for different customers.
 The agency was able to re-brand the application and define storage and processing quota for its customers.

-In this project I did learn to work with a service-oriented programming model, since most of the application's responsibility was managed by the frontend.
+In this project I learned to work with a service-oriented programming model, since most of the application's responsibility was managed by the frontend.
 The backend was build using Spring MVC and Jawr for services, JackRabbit for content management, Hibernate to manage the domain model, and FFMpeg/ImageMagick to